Raghukashyap1143/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 ## Task 2: Enable Advanced Security from Portal

+In this task, we enabled GitHub Advanced Security at the repository level and added security scanning tasks to the pipeline.
+A pull request was created to trigger a build, validating that vulnerabilities were detected.
 GitHub Advanced Security for Azure DevOps includes extra permissions for more levels of control around Advanced Security results and management.
 Be sure to adjust individual permissions for your repository.

 To enable Azure DevOps Advanced Security on your repositry, you can follow these steps: